opencouncil/python-sunlightapi/README.rst

 Python library for interacting with the Sunlight Labs API.

-The Sunlight Labs API provides basic legislator information, district lookups, and experimental information on lobbyists.
+The Sunlight Labs API provides legislator information and district lookups.

 (http://services.sunlightlabs.com/api/)

-python-sunlightapi is a project of Sunlight Labs (c) 2008.
+python-sunlightapi is a project of Sunlight Labs (c) 2009.
 Written by James Turk <jturk@sunlightfoundation.com>.

 All code is under a BSD-style license, see LICENSE for details.